Medtracker-Polygon-Bootcamp/Medtracker_Final/README.md

 # Next steps

-Considering the magnitude of how much lives we can save by decentralizing the African drug supply system, here's what we plan to use the prize moeny to achieve if we win.
+Considering the magnitude of how much lives we can save by decentralizing the African drug supply system, here's what we plan to use the prize moeny to achieve if we win:

+1. Add more functionalities.

+The app works just fine but the recieving function(from manufacturer to third party, third party to delivery hub, delivery hub to customer) could be better built with Node.JS/Next.JS

+2. Advocacy to Drug Supply Agency - NAFDAC

+We plan to sell this software to NAFDAC and the drug supply agencies of every African country for $100,000 or more, depending on the complexity.
+This is because the success of this app depends solely on the drug supply agency.

+3. Drug Hash.

+We plan to improve the hash function section of the app.
+Such that every drug manufactured by a manufacturer on this DAPP gets an hash number, that customers can use to verify the authenticity of each drug purchased.